qnngroup/rfsoc_daq/README.md

 ### Unit test architecture

 A unit test should test all of the functionality in a module.
-Even if for the vast majority of use cases for a module you don't intend to use a particular feature, that feature must be tested in the unit test.
+Even if a particular function of the module gets used rarely, that function must be tested in the unit test.

-Unit tests should be written in a modular way, by combining SystemVerilog `task`s and `function`s into either a separate `_tb.sv` testbench module or `_pkg.sv` SystemVerilog package.
+Unit tests should generally be written in a modular way, by combining SystemVerilog `task`s and `function`s into either a separate `_tb.sv` testbench module or `_pkg.sv` SystemVerilog package.
+However, in some cases, if the unit test is simple enough, adding a separate module or package with utilities just introduces overhead and complexity and doesn't really improve code clarity.
 For example, if you precompute a test vector of stimulus and expected response for your device under test (DUT), those snippets of code can be put into separate `task`s or `function`s (see these forum posts [1](https://verificationacademy.com/forums/t/task-vs-function/32019), [2](https://www.reddit.com/r/FPGA/comments/pvz4m8/when_to_use_a_function_vs_a_task/) for deciding between `task`s and `function`s).
 That way, if your module is included in another module in the hierarchy and you want to test its behavior (either as an integration test, or a thorough unit test of the super-module), you can just call the modular blocks of code in the testbench module or package, reducing code duplication.

+See [dds_tb.sv](src/rtl/transmit_chain/dds/dds_tb.sv) and [dds_test.sv](src/rtl/transmit_chain/dds/dds_test.sv) for an example of a use case where introducing a `_tb.sv` testbench module is helpful.
+In the case of [axis_differentiator_test.sv](src/rtl/axis_processing/axis_differentiator), the test is simple enough that introducing a `_tb.sv` testbench module would make the test more confusing to understand and would do little to improve reusability.

-Each unit test should create an instance of the `sim_util_pkg::debug` class to track errors in the module and to provide tunable test verbosity.
+Each unit test should create an instance of the [`sim_util_pkg::debug` class](src/verif/sim_util_pkg.sv) to track errors in the module and to provide tunable test verbosity.
+This instance should be named `debug` and is used by the [run_unit_test.tcl](script/run_unit_test.tcl) script that is called during unit/regression tests to determine if a specific simulation test passes or fails.

 ```
 sim_util_pkg::debug debug = new(sim_util_pkg::DEFAULT);
 ```

-The `sim_util_pkg::debug` class offers 3 levels of verbosity: `DEFAULT` (lowest verbosity, good for regression tests or sanity checks), `VERBOSE` (medium verbosity), and `DEBUG` (highest verbosity, good if something is going wrong).
+The `sim_util_pkg::debug` class offers 3 levels of verbosity for stdout: `DEFAULT` (lowest verbosity, good for regression tests or sanity checks to make sure that your simulation actually ran), `VERBOSE` (medium verbosity, useful to check if the individual parts of your simulation ran), and `DEBUG` (highest verbosity, good if something is going wrong).
 The method `sim_util_pkg::debug.display(string msg, verbosity_t verbosity)` allows print statements to be generated at differing verbosity levels.
 Whenever you call `sim_util_pkg::debug.display()`, you must pass a verbosity argument, which determines the verbosity level at which that particular `display()` statement will actually print to the console.
 For example, if the method were called like so: